The Wolf Full Moon In Leo Will Give You A New Boost Of Energy

-The first full moon of 2024 occurs on 25th January at 17:54 p.m.
-Greenwich Mean Time in the zodiac sign of Leo.
+The first full moon of 2024 occurs on January 26 at 4:54 a.m.
+Eastern Standard Time in the zodiac sign of Leo.
 We should be in for a powerful time, where we embrace our passions, and let go of people or things we aren’t in tune with.
 The full moon presents a unique chance to bring what we desire into our lives.
 It’s also an opportunity to identify the areas of improvement in our ongoing projects.
 The abundance of energy during this time helps us to tackle problems creatively and showcase our skills.
 With the help of the full moon, we can finish our pending tasks and explore new ways of achieving our goals.

 AdvertisementADVERTISEMENT